 About Beam Connectivity

-Beam Connectivity are a startup in the automotive IoT space.
-We work with established and up-and-coming vehicle manufacturers to deliver best-in-class connected vehicle experiences.
-After a successful first 2 years we have now secured new projects and are expanding our software team.
+Beam Connectivity is a startup in the mobility space.
+We work with established and up-and-coming vehicle manufacturers to deliver best-in-class connected vehicle experiences: cars, buses, e-scooters and e-bikes.
+After a successful first 3 years we are further scaling our software team.
 Join us at Beam - as an early team member you will play a key role in our growth, while we take a key role in yours.

 Improving the world of connected vehicles

-Delivering a robust IoT solution requires a wide variety of skills and experience.
+Delivering a robust connected solution requires a wide variety of skills.
 At Beam, we are a truly multi-disciplinary team, covering all the skills required to deliver a first class connected experience.
 Our flagship product is the Connected Vehicle as a Service platform, or CVaaS.
 This platform includes: 1) Electronics hardware deployed in a vehicle, 2) Embedded software, 3) Cloud services, 4) Mobile apps.
-We do all this under one roof, so you’ll be exposed to all this technology at one time or other.
-This should excite you, not scare you!
+We do all this under one roof, so you’ll be exposed to all this technology at one time or other, which should excite you… not scare you!

 Learn more about us at: https://beamconnectivity.com